Optimal Power Flow

 acOptimalPowerFlow(system::PowerSystem, optimizer;

-iteration, tolerance, bridge, name, magnitude, angle,
+iteration, tolerance, bridge, interval, name,

-active, reactive, actwise, reactwise, verbose)
+magnitude, angle, active, reactive, actwise, reactwise, verbose)

 The function sets up the optimization model for solving the AC optimal power flow problem.